The Learning Center at PARI offers continuing education opportunities for students, researchers, educators, and organizations.

 Internships & Individual or Small Group Projects

 The internships offered are opportunities to gain real experience in any of the wide range of topics that are conducted at LCAP.
-Student interns are usually college undergraduates but can be high school aged as well.
+Student interns are usually college undergraduates but can be graduate students as well.
 Once the learning goals are established, a mentor is paired with the student to guide their exploration.
 Interns are unpaid and the path they take is largely based on their own interests.
 LCAP will work with educational institutions to document internships and provide school credit, if available.
 Work may be done on-site or remotely.
 When appropriate, lodging and food may be provided for interns.
 Topics can include things like:

 - Working with instruments that collect data from astronomical, environmental, or earth science sources.
 Or, creating and deploying new instruments.